LucioFranco/Rebound-ODM/README.md

 ## Testing

 Tests are written as integrated, behavioral tests of the exposed API.
-Included Vagrantfile to stand-up a live Elasticsearch instance
+Included Vagrantfile to stand-up a live Elasticsearch instance.

 * vagrant up or have an instance of Elasticsearch running locally
 * npm test